SMHS announces 2020 Sophomore Awards

-Academic, teaching, and service awards were presented on behalf of the School and the North Dakota Medical Association, including:
+Still, academic, teaching, and service awards were awarded on behalf of the School and the North Dakota Medical Association, including:

 North Dakota Medical Association Awards

-Awarded to second-year students nominated by their peers, the Class of 2020, and recognized for outstanding performance in the following three curricular areas:
+Awarded to second-year students nominated by their peers, the M.D.
+Class of 2022, and recognized for outstanding performance in the following three curricular areas:

-Group Leadership and Professionalism : Paige Williams, Wahpeton, N.D.
+- Group Leadership and Professionalism – RaMae Harpestead, Minto, N.D.

 SMHS Academic Awards

-The following awards are presented to second-year medical students in recognition of their overall academic achievements:
+The following awards are given to second-year medical students in recognition of their overall academic achievements:

-Dr. Philip H. Woutat Memorial Scholarship Award: Anna Melicher, Fargo, N.D.
+- Philip H. Woutat Memorial Scholarship Award – Bradley Conant, Fargo, N.D.

-Presented by the Department of Biomedical Sciences (formerly by the Department of Anatomy and Cell Biology) on behalf of Mrs. Philip H. Woutat in memory of her husband for his longtime service as a radiology instructor.
+Presented by the Department of Biomedical Sciences on behalf of Mrs. Philip Woutat in memory of her husband for his service as a radiology instructor

-Presented by the Department of Biomedical Sciences (formerly by the Department of Biochemistry and Molecular Biology) in recognition of Dr. William Eugene Cornatzer, the founder of the department, the first chair, and a pioneering and innovative leader in medical education and biomedical research.
+Presented by the Department of Biomedical Sciences in memory of Dr. Eugene Cornatzer, founder and inaugural chair of the Department of Biochemistry & Molecular Biology, and a pioneering and innovative leader in medical education and biomedical research

-Presented by the Department of Biomedical Sciences (formerly by the Department of Microbiology and Immunology) in honor of Dr. Kelleher's outstanding service to the School of Medicine and Health Sciences and his dedication and contributions to the teaching of medical students.
+Presented by the Department of Biomedical Sciences in honor of Dr. Kelleher's outstanding service to the School of Medicine & Health Sciences, and his dedication and contributions to the teaching of medical students

 SMHS Service Award

-Given to a second-year medical student for outstanding service to the School of Medicine and Health Sciences.
+Given to a second-year medical student for outstanding service to the School of Medicine & Health Sciences.

-For excellence in teaching, presented to the instructor whose instruction has had the greatest impact on the class.
+- Golden Apple Awards (for excellence in teaching, given to the instructor whose teaching has had the greatest

 # # #